formspark/formtrack/README.md

 ## About

 Marketers use UTM parameters to track the effectiveness of online campaigns across traffic sources and publishing media.
-The parameters identify the campaign that refers traffic to a specific website, and can be parsed by analytics tools and used to populate reports.
+The parameters identify the campaign that refers traffic to a specific website and can be parsed by analytics tools and used to populate reports.

 Copying these parameters and injecting them into your form submissions manually is tedious and error-prone, we built Formtrack to automate this integration.